RiteshSingh888/web_learning/README.md

 # web_learning

-This repository is for only learning purpose
+This repository is for only learning purpose.